Bring about sustainable models of care within the health system using evidence based practice

 The Graduate Certificate in Evidence Based Practice will transform the way professionals interpret and keep up to date with the growing volume of research evidence.
 It will deepen professionals’ ability to critically read and translate published research in order to sustain high-quality practice and inform improvements where appropriate.
 It will also provide an understanding of research methodologies for students considering research higher degrees.
 The Graduate Certificate can be completed in eight to eighteen months part-time.
 Two core subjects must be completed, and two elective subjects selected.
 Show less

 |Program type||Postgraduate Certificate|

 |CRICOS code||This program is not available to international students who intend to apply for a student visa.|

 |Credit for prior study||For more details on applying for credit, please contact the Student Business Centre: [email protected]|

-The Graduate Certificate in Evidence Based Practice consists of three core subjects and one elective subject.
+The Graduate Certificate in Evidence Based Practice consists of two core subjects and two elective subjects.

 Students must complete the following required subjects:

 Plus one elective subject:

 - Generating Evidence Using Research Methods (HPER71-113)